msoutopico/capps_doc/xdiff_doc.md

 You can choose whether you want to see rows or segments that have changed, or the ones that haven't changed, or both.

 <!--- #### 1.1.2.
 Diff granularity
 You can choose whether you want to see the differences highlighted as full words or as individual characters.
-To change this, click on the “Clean up” button in the report page.
+To change this, click on the **Clean up** button in the report page.
 --->

 ### 1.2.
 Upload types

 You can upload different formats.
 To upload each format, click on the tab for the file format that you want to upload.

-The expected input consists of text pairs, i.e. two versions of the same text, which can be two columns in a spreadsheet, two columns in one Excel file, two XLIFF files, two batches of XLIFF files or two OmegaT projects (typically two versions/stages of the same translation).
+The expected input consists of text pairs (typically two versions/stages of the same translation), i.e. two versions of the same text, which can be two columns in a spreadsheet, two XLIFF files, two batches of XLIFF files or two OmegaT project packages.

 #### Excel file

 If you want to compare two columns in a spreadsheet containing, say, a translation and an edited/verified version of that translation, select the number of the worksheet you want to analyze, and the column letters that correspond to the source text, the original translation and the modified translation.
-Then, simply press "Compare files".
+Then, simply press **Compare files**.

 #### Two XLIFF files

 If you want to compare two XLIFF files, you can upload the two files separately.
-Simply upload the two files, first the original and then the modified file, and press "Compare files".
+Simply upload the two files, first the original and then the modified file, and press **Compare files**.

 #### A batch of parallel XLIFF files